Freshman Anthony scores 34 points, No. 9 UNC beats Irish

 BIG PICTURE

 Notre Dame: The Fighting Irish had never opened a season with a conference game — in any of their conferences — and this was a tough ask, though they did more than simply play the foil in Anthony's debut.
-They built that second-half lead on Hubb's shooting but couldn't contain Anthony down the stretch.
+They outscored UNC 12-2 during the few minutes when Anthony was resting on the bench, built that second-half lead on Hubb's shooting but couldn't contain the Tar Heels' freshman down the stretch.

+"I thought his dagger 3s were a big part of it," coach Mike Brey said.
+"I love how we played.
+We came ready to battle, but he just got on one of those rolls that we've all seen on the AAU circuit.
+You guys just didn't see it yet.
+But you saw it tonight.
+So I thought that was really the difference."

-North Carolina: Anthony certainly lived up to the hype, becoming the first UNC freshman with at least 30 points and 10 rebounds in a game since Tyler Hansbrough against Georgia Tech in 2006.
-He helped the Tar Heels reach a milestone — they earned their 700th ACC victory, the first program with that many wins in the conference.
+North Carolina: Anthony certainly lived up to the hype, becoming the first UNC freshman with at least 30 points and 10 rebounds in a game since Hansbrough against Georgia Tech in 2006.
+He helped the Tar Heels reach a milestone — they earned their 700th ACC victory, the first program in the conference with that many wins.

 UP NEXT